SideScrollUI/SideScroll/Docs/Dev/Serializer.md

 - All public Properties and Fields are automatically serialized
 - Binary Serialization is used for improved speed
 - Circular references are supported

-## Lazy Deserialization
-- If you declare a property as virtual, you can load that property value in a lazy manner.
-- Set `lazy` = `true` when loading with the deserializer, and it will create a wrapper class that will only load the virtual properties when referenced (subsequent references won't reload the data)
-- `public virtual string ReallyLongString { get; set; } = "...";`

 ## Constructors
 - Every object must either have a default constructor, or use a class with public properties/fields that matches a constructor